See a profile of Thomas Doherty in Life Coach Magazine.

 “Early in my career, I realized that issues regarding the natural environment were important for mental health and therapy disciplines, and I have held space for this for many years, as the general public and the professions have caught up.

 In my consultation work, I draw on a wealth of personal experiences, from my working-class upbringing in Western New York, to my early career work as a professional fisherman in Alaska, river guide in Grand Canyon, and counselor on a therapeutic wagon train traveling the American West with inner city teens.
 I integrate my dissertation research in health psychology, treating anxiety and depression in cardiac rehabilitation patients, and also my training in mindfulness meditation and behavioral medicine at the UMass Medical School.
-My formative research experiences were with noted environmental psychology scholars on the American Psychological Association’s first Climate Change Task Force, as founding editor of the Ecopsychology journal.”— Thomas Doherty, Psy.D.
+My formative research experiences were with noted environmental psychology scholars on the American Psychological Association’s first Climate Change Task Force, and as founding editor of the Ecopsychology journal.”— Thomas Doherty, Psy.D.